reviewboard/reviewboard/docs/manual/extending/index.rst

     :ref:`hosting-service-hook`:
         Adds support for new source code or bug tracker hosting services.

+    :ref:`integration-hook`:
+        Adds new integration options for services and tools.

+    :ref:`review-request-condition-choices-hook`:
+        Adds new condition choices available for matching review requests when configuring integrations.

     :ref:`scmtool-hook`:
         Adds support for new SCM implementations.

-    :ref:`integration-hook`:
-        Adds new integration options for services and tools.

 .. _js-extensions-hooks: